Abhay-62/app-/README.md

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+## Build APK via GitHub Actions

+This project now includes GitHub Actions workflow to automatically build APK files.
+The workflow is triggered on push to the main branch or can be manually triggered.

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: